sienaguerrero/by-the-marina-gatsby-website/README.md

-# Siena's Personal Jekyll Site
+# Siena's Personal Gatsby Site

 This repository contains the files for my personal website built by using Gatsby CLI using React, Typescript, and MUI components.